aklinker1/a1/README.md

 And there you go!
 A fully functioning basic todo application GraphQL backend.

 > For a bit larger and more complex version, checkout the example [here](https://github.com/aklinker1/a1/tree/master/examples/TodoServer).

+## Documentation

+To checkout the full documentation and examples for getting started, checkout the [`docs/`](https://github.com/aklinker1/a1/tree/master/docs) folder.